jdev082/ForkThisRepository/README.md

-# ForkThisRepository
+# DontForkThisRepository
-You should fork this repository, no reason, just fork it!
+You shouldn't fork this repository, no reason, just don't fork it!